Aida-Enna/XIVPlugins/README.md

 If you want to use these plugins, add `https://raw.githubusercontent.com/Aida-Enna/XIVPlugins/main/repo.json` to your Dalamud repo list.

+These are plugins which were abandoned by their creators/maintainers, that I've fixed up and added new features to.

 ## Auto Login

 Automatically logs you into the specified character when the game first starts.